Himanshu2ht/Sem_2/cpp.md

 #include <cstring>
 using namespace std;

-// Function to show address of each character in the string void showCharacterAddresses(const char* str) {
+void showCharacterAddresses(const char* str) {
     cout << "Addresses of each character in the string:" << endl;
     while (*str != '\0') {